imReker/FlutterHomeWidget/README.md

-# Flutter Android/iOS/macOS Widget Example
+# Flutter Android/iOS/macOS Home Widget Example

 This project demonstrates how to create an Android/iOS Home Widget or macOS Today Widget rendered by pure Flutter.